-Service mode is initiated by first opening the front panel of the unit (loosen the two 1/4 turn screw at the top of the panel, then gently lower the door), and then pressing the blue pushbutton (SW1) on the A Board.

-Once the pushbutton has been pressed, the unit is placed in Service mode and the Service mode indicator is illuminated.
+Service Mode is initiated by first opening the rear panel of the unit (loosen the 1/4-turn screw at the top of the panel, then gently lower the door), and then pressing the black toggle button at the top right hand side of the circuit board that is attached to the panel.
+Once the toggle has been pressed, the unit is placed in Service Mode and the Service Mode indicator is illuminated.

-Service mode disables the automatic valve controls and allows the User to manually control all of the valves within the vacuum system.
+Service Mode disables the automatic valve controls and allows the User to manually control all of the valves within the vacuum system.
 The valves are controlled by a cluster of labeled momentary switches located on the left of the User Panel.
 The LED indicator on each switch is lit when the valve is open.
-The valves included within the vacuum system are: cal (calibrator), ext rough (external rough), direct (fine), fore (foreline or reverse), gross, purge, rough, sniff and the vent.
+Included within the vacuum system are: the auto-calibrator valve, external rough valve, fine (direct) valve, fore-line (reverse) valve, gross testing valve, purge valve, roughing valve, sniffer valve and the vent valve.